gionnelapuz/Python_Directory_Sorter/README.md

   * The script will periodically check the folder and sort it without you needing to run the script over and over again, this is basically what I wanted so I just made this script

 * **ManualSort.py**
-  * Lets you just run the script once if you need to use it.
+  * Lets you just calls the script once if you need to use it.

 # How to use
 Just replace the paths on the on the **Settings variable** to where the files should go based on their extensions